 “We will now have the most progressive social equity program in the country,” said Paula Sardinas, a commissioner and lobbyist for the state’s Commission on African American Affairs.
 “In order for that work to be successful, we must address the lack of trust that exists between the community and the LCB.”

-If you’re interested in preparing for the future marijuana business opportunities in Washington, order a Custom Application Guide & Checklist to learn all you'll need to have ready to establish your marijuana business.
+If you’re interested in preparing for the future marijuana business opportunities in Washington, order a Washington Application Guide and Checklist to learn all you'll need to have ready to establish your marijuana business.

 The guide will include information specific to the social equity program's application process and a step-by-step checklist of all action items you'll need to complete.